T-Rzeznik/GKBot/README.md

 ------------------------------------------------------------------------------------------------
 -This witty bot is designed to help you learn guitar and answer any questions you have about it.

--Designed for metalheads and techniqcal guitar players.
+-Designed for metalheads and technical guitar players.

 Features:
 ------------------------------------------------------------------------------------------------